Local SEO Intermediate Updated 2026-03-22

 What is Neighborhood Pages?

 Neighborhood pages are hyperlocal landing pages targeting specific neighborhoods, districts, or zip codes within a city.
-They capture extremely specific local search queries and build granular geographic relevance.
+They capture extremely specific.

 What are Neighborhood Pages?